About Us/Events/For Professionals/ Careers / Follow Us

 Our volunteers take pride in making a difference for others.

-At Roosevelt Hospital, we understand that the last thing you want to do when you’re having a medical emergency is to sit around and wait.
-When you come to the Emergency Department at Roosevelt, we work hard to give you prompt, efficient treatment.
+At Mount Sinai West, we understand that the last thing you want to do when you’re having a medical emergency is to sit around and wait.
+When you come to the Emergency Department at Mount Sinai West, we work hard to give you prompt, efficient treatment.
 In fact, we have one of the best turnaround times for emergency treatment in New York City.
 We strive to make you feel safe and cared for, while in you’re in our care — and after you leave.

 Our doctors are board certified in emergency medicine.
 In addition to our emergency medicine specialists, doctors in every clinical specialty are available for consultation 24 hours a day, 7 days a week.
-Specialized emergency service areas are available for obstetric, psychiatric, and dental emergencies.
+Specialized emergency service areas are available for obstetric and psychiatric emergencies.
 Our nurses are trained in critical care, and a number of them have achieved the highest level of certification in emergency nursing from the Emergency Nurses Association.

-At the Roosevelt Emergency Department, patients are immediately seen by a nurse, who evaluates their medical condition.
+At the Mount Sinai West Emergency Department, patients are immediately seen by a nurse, who evaluates their medical condition.
 Once evaluated, patients are immediately brought into a treatment room, where they are promptly treated by our expert and caring clinical team.
 We can even register patients at their bedside while they are being treated, so no time is lost doing paperwork.

-The Emergency Department at Roosevelt has separate, specially designed rooms for women with obstetric and gynecologic emergencies.
+The Emergency Department at Mount Sinai West has separate, specially designed rooms for women with obstetric and gynecologic emergencies.
 This more private environment offers all of the necessary equipment and diagnostic services for Ob and Gyn care — including ultrasound — all in one room, so patients don’t need to be moved from space to space.

-After your emergency medical condition has been treated, the Roosevelt Emergency Department staff will help you to get the follow-up care you require.
+After your emergency medical condition has been treated, the Mount Sinai West's Emergency Department staff will help you to get the follow-up care you require.
 Our Referral Service can give you the name of a doctor who can provide follow-up care and who participates in your insurance plan.
 If appropriate, we can also make an appointment for you in one of our many specialty clinics.

 Some test results (such as throat cultures) will not be available until after you leave the department.
 In such cases, our physician assistants will call you if the results are positive.